kevindejong/futures/README.md

 ### Stream

-A stream abstracts a channel with idempotent error handling and cloning for broadcast.
+A stream is an unbounded channel with idempotent error handling and cloning for broadcast.

 ```
 stream, sendFunc := futures.NewStream()